Confidentiality needs in the office

 - Solid partitions

-Solid partitions are filled with insulating wool (rock or glass wool), which divide the offices into distinct spaces and reduce noise, but the combination of plasterboard and wool is not the most effective in terms of acoustics.
+Solid partitions are lined with insulating wool (rock or glass wool).
+They delimit the offices in distinct spaces and attenuate the noise but, the duo plasterboard and wool is not the most effective in the acoustic level.

 - Glass partitions